 Clean up Dead Leaves

-Dead leaves left on the ground to decompose are referred to as “leaf litter”.
-Ticks like to seek shelter under these leaves because it offers great protection and it serves as a damp, cool refuge in your yard.
-Pick up any leaves left in your yard to make sure no ticks surprise attack you while you’re enjoying the outside.
+Dead leaves left on the ground to decompose are referred to as “leaf litter.”
+Ticks like to seek shelter under these leaves because it offers excellent protection, and they serve as a refuge in your yard.
+Pick up any leaves left in your yard to make sure no ticks surprise attack you while enjoying the outside.

 Build a Barrier

-Build a 3 ft. wide barrier from mulch, gravel, or wood chips between your yard and the woods.
-Ticks have a difficult time crossing this barrier because of their likelihood of drying out on the arid boundary.
-The barrier also serves as a reminder to you and your family about the precaution needed for staying tick-free beyond that point.
+Build a three-foot-wide barrier from mulch, gravel, or wood chips between your yard and the woods.
+Ticks have difficulty crossing this barrier because of their likelihood of drying out on the arid boundary.
+The barrier also reminds you and your family about the precaution needed to stay tick-free beyond that point.

 Keep Deer Out

-To deter deer, try building a fence around your yard, using hedges to create a border, or planting herbs with strong aromas, such as lavender, catmint, garlic, or chives.
+To deter deer, try building a fence around your yard, using hedges to create a border, or planting herbs with intense aromas, such as lavender, catmint, garlic, or chives.

 In addition to deer, mice and rats can also carry ticks into your yard.
 Rodents are drawn to easily accessible food sources, such as bird food, pet food, or trash cans.
 So make sure to keep any uneaten pet food or birdseed in a sealed container inside your home and use a lockable lid to seal your trash cans.

-Additionally, rats and mice like to nest in woodpiles or near compost piles, so make sure to keep them as far away from the house as possible.
+Additionally, rats and mice like to nest in woodpiles or near compost piles, so keep them as far away from the house as possible.